-Chen et al. \cite{Chen} focuses on a dynamic architecture, which means that some nodes ma leave or enter the network.
-The nodes are divided to Service Providers and Service Requestors.
-This work proposes a distributed fuzzy-logic trust management scheme.
+Chen et al. \cite{Chen} focuses on a dynamic architecture, which means that some nodes may leave or enter the network.
+The nodes are divided into Service Providers and Service Requestors.
+This work proposes a distributed fuzzy logic trust management scheme.
 The model consists of both direct trust (monitoring the neighbors) and indirect trust (recommendations).
-In order to calculate the trust the following values are considered: the end to end forwarding ratio (EPFR), the average energy consumption (AEC) and the packet delivery ratio(PDR).
-Also a global trust can be issued in order to obtain a more accurate value of trust.
-For the experiments the NS-3 simulator was used and the following values were taken into account: EPFR, AEC, PDR, convergence speed, detection probability and comparison with other models.
+To calculate the trust, the following values are considered: the end-to-end forwarding ratio (EPFR), the average energy consumption (AEC), and the packet delivery ratio(PDR).
+Also, a global trust can be issued to obtain a more accurate value of trust.
+For the experiments, the NS-3 simulator was used, and the following values were taken into account: EPFR, AEC, PDR, convergence speed, detection probability, and comparison with other models.
 The final results of the experiments were presented in diagrams.
 There is a need for more efficient global trust computations.

-Esposito et al. \cite{ESPOSITO} proposed a system consisting of IoT nodes that communicate with edge nodes, that participate in a blockchain.
+Esposito et al. \cite{ESPOSITO} proposed a system consisting of IoT nodes that communicate with edge nodes that participate in a blockchain.
 The blockchain stores a smart contract that periodically stores the trust scores.
 The smart contract receives the real numbers extracted from the nodes and uses fuzzy logic to translate the real numbers into linguistic terms.
-The main threat of the system is to store on the blockchain a false value for the computed trust score.
-So, the solution is focusing on finding a way to reject these kind of false messages.
-A game theoretic approach was employed forming a game between the edge node and a common node.
+The main threat to the system is to store on the blockchain a false value for the computed trust score.
+So, the solution is to focus on finding a way to reject these kinds of false messages.
+A game-theoretic approach was employed, forming a game between the edge node and a common node.
 A node has two available actions: to send a message or to avoid sending a message.
 This message might contain malicious data.
 At the reception of the message, the edge node can do only two possible actions: Y indicating that it accepts the message and passes it to the blockchain participants to update its state, or N indicating that it rejects the message and does not pass it to the blockchain.
-Real sensors was used for performing the following experiments: comparison with other models, belief evolution, attack success probability with and without the proposed defense.
+Real sensors were used for performing the following experiments: comparison with other models, belief evolution, and attack success probability with and without the proposed defense.
 The final results of the experiments were presented in diagrams.
 The authors do not deal with blockchain-related attacks.
 Messages coming from untrusted sources are blocked.